zowe/docs-site/docs/user-guide/k8s-config.md

 oc get svc -n zowe
 ```

 If you see an IP in the `EXTERNAL-IP` column, that means your OpenShift is properly configured and can provision external IP for you.
 If you see `<pending>` and it does not change after waiting for a while, that means you may not be able to use `LoadBalancer` services with your current configuration.
 Try `ClusterIP` services and define `Route`.
-A [Route](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/routes.html) is a way to expose a service by giving it an externally-reachable hostname.
+A [Route](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/routes.html) is a way to expose a service by giving it an externally reachable hostname.

 To create a route, perform the following steps: